-Alectra's financial risk profile reflects our base-case scenario that includes adjusted FFO to debt in the 12%-13% range through 2021 after incorporating capital spending averaging about C\$350 million-C\$400 million, regular recoveries through a capital rate surcharge, and modest customer growth.
-We expect FFO to debt to average about 12%-13% for Alectra, consistent with the higher range for its financial risk profile category.
-We expect the supplemental ratio of adjusted FFO cash interest coverage to be in the 5x-6x range and the debt leverage to be relatively aggressive for a regulated utility.
+Alectra's financial risk profile reflects our base-case scenario that includes adjusted FFO to debt in the 12%-14% range through 2022.
+This incorporates gross capital spending averaging about C\$350 million-C\$400 million per year, regular recoveries through a capital rate surcharge, and modest customer growth.
+We expect adjusted FFO to debt to average about 12%-14% for Alectra, consistent with the higher range for its financial risk profile category.
+We expect the supplemental ratio of adjusted FFO cash interest coverage to be in the 4x-5x range and the debt leverage to be relatively aggressive for a regulated utility.
+This is captured through adjusted debt to EBITDA in the 6.0x-6.5x range through 2022.